-Interest Rate Cap
+Interest Rate Caps

-On the closing date, the trust will also purchase an interest rate cap from CDC ICM, as cap counterparty.
+On the closing date, the trust will also purchase two interest rate caps from Swiss Re Financial Products Corporation.

-The interest rate cap will be documented under a 1992 ISDA Master Agreement (Multicurrency-Cross Border) modified to reflect the terms of the notes, the indenture and the trust agreement.
+The interest rate caps will be documented under a 1992 ISDA Master Agreement (Multicurrency-Cross Border) modified to reflect the terms of the notes, the indenture and the trust agreement.